A week of solar flares at one giant sunspot

 sixth substantial flare in a week.

-on the sun in 24 years.
 This huge sunspot – called AR 12192 – is around 129,000 kilometers across.
 That’s big enough for 10 Earths to sit side-by-side along its diameter.

 X-class denotes the most intense flares, while the number provides more information about its strength.
 An X2 is twice as intense as an X1, an X3 is three times as intense, etc.